TrebledJ/trebledj.github.io/content/posts/infosec/writeup-likes/2024-08-10-automating-boolean-sql-injection-with-python.md

 thumbnail_src: assets/automating-sqli/bbb-sqli-thumbnail.png
 thumbnail_banner: true
 preamble: |
-  *This is meant as an introductory post on Blind SQLi and automation with Python; with ideas, tricks, and tips gleaned from developing [a custom SQLi script](https://github.com/TrebledJ/bsqli.py).
+  *This is meant as an introductory post on Boolean-Based SQLi and automation with Python; with ideas, tricks, and tips gleaned from developing [a custom SQLi script](https://github.com/TrebledJ/bsqli.py).
 More experienced scripters or pentesters may find the middle sections more informative.*
 ---

 When performing a penetration test, we occasionally come across SQL injection (SQLi) vulnerabilities.
-One particular class of SQLi is particularly tedious to manually exploit — Blind SQLi.
+One particular class of SQLi is particularly tedious to manually exploit — Boolean-Based SQLi.

 Tedious, heavily-repetitive tasks often present themselves as nice opportunities for automation.
-In this post, we’ll review Boolean-Based Blind SQL Injection, and explore how to automate it with Python by starting with a basic script, optimising, applying multithreading, and more.
+In this post, we’ll review Boolean-Based SQL Injection, and explore how to automate it with Python by starting with a basic script, optimising, applying multithreading, and more.

 ## What is Boolean-Based Blind SQL Injection?

 What a long name.^[I'm tempted to shorten it to B³SQLi.]

-Let’s break it down:
+Let’s break it down from right to left:

 - **SQL Injection**: an SQL query is combined with a user payload which makes the resulting query behave differently, potentially resulting in sensitive information disclosure or remote code execution.
-- **Blind**: SQL output is not returned directly in the response, but indirectly by some other indicator, such as a distinct response or time.
+- **Blind**: SQL output is not returned directly in the response, but indirectly by some other indicator, such as a boolean response or time.
+    - Sometimes, this term is dropped when discussing Boolean-Based SQLi, because Boolean-Based *implies* Blind.
-- **Boolean-Based**: the attacker crafts SQL queries that return a *true* or *false* response based on the injected conditions.
+- **Boolean-Based**: the attacker crafts SQL queries that return a *TRUE* or *FALSE* response based on the injected conditions.
 This could appear as:
 	- different status codes (e.g. 302 redirect on success, 401 on fail),
 	- different response body (e.g. error messages, full search results), or
 	- (rarely) different headers (e.g. Set-Cookie).